Lacey, Washington

 Adjacent to the freeway bike path, this 3-acre open space provides convenient pedestrian access from nearby commercial areas. more »

-Shoreline paths around a small, picturesque lake fed by Woodland Creek is the setting for this 35-acre natural habitat park.
+Natural trails through a wooded area around a small, picturesque lake fed by Woodland Creek is the setting for this 28.6-acre natural habitat area.
 Features a ¼-mile interpretive nature trail.
-A picnic table and drinking water are available. more »
+Benches are available along the trails.

 Lakepointe Park